History and Impetus for the Office

 Solar PV P

 - E-House was designed to be powered by sunlight, yet also preserve its historic character.
 The 16 PV panels were mounted on the back slope of the roof where they have a good tilt angle relative to sun during the middle of the day and where they would not diminish the street side character of the classic 1930’s home.
 The PV system has a maximum output of 3.6 kilowatts (kW) and will produce about 5,000 kilowatt-hours (KWh) of emission free electricity each year.
 Click on the dashboards tab above to access real-time energy production data.
-For more on how PV panels work, click here.
+More on how PV panels work.

 Geothermal Heating and Cooling System